Addicted2BayesianEpistemology/bayesian_multitarget_latent_factors/README.md

 ## Usage
 This package is designed for researchers and data scientists who aim to analyze multivariate datasets through Bayesian latent factor models.
 Example notebooks are provided in the `examples` directory to demonstrate how to apply these models to real-world datasets, including how to visualize results and interpret latent factors.

+## Acknowledgements
+- This project utilizes code from the scikit-learn project (https://github.com/scikit-learn/scikit-learn), specifically the _ortho_rotation from decomposition/_factor_analysis, which is licensed under the BSD 3-Clause License.
+The funciton has been used in the function Varimax_RSP used to interpret the latent factors from the MCMC samples.
+- This package builds on the powerful capabilities of Stan for Bayesian modeling.